The Top 7 Office Party Gaffes to Avoid

 Drinking too much at the office party is the most egregious offense.
 It’s not just the drinking, though anything excessive is inappropriate at an office party, but the actions that result from over-imbibing.

 With normal inhibition affected, drunken office party attendees have been known to make passes at coworkers, harass partners on the dance floor, and touch coworkers in inappropriate and unwanted ways.

 The actions of employees who drink too much at the office party aren’t always aimed at coworkers.
 One executive, after drinking too many martinis, stripped naked and climbed his city’s water tower.
 Another ran into a pole while driving a company car that was only supposed to be used for business.
-Not sure what happened to the executive but the second employee was fired.

 If you drink too much at the office party, make amends by apologizing to anyone you may have offended.
 Don’t ignore your behavior and hope that people didn’t notice or that coworkers will have short memories.
 They did and they won’t.